mjordan/islandora_solution_pack_xml/README.md

 # Islandora XML Solution Pack

-An Islandora Solution Pack that allows for ingesting and viewing content within arbitrarily structured XML files.
+An Islandora Solution Pack that allows for ingesting and viewing arbitrary types of XML files.
 This solution pack offers a simpler solution to the goals of the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module, the original motivation for which can be found in [this Islandora Google group discussion](https://groups.google.com/forum/#!searchin/islandora/jordan$20database/islandora/vqJZH7bxBDc/SzSygjj1RQsJ).

 ## Introduction

 This solution pack provides well-understood tools for ingesting and viewing XML OBJ files in Islandora.
+These files could be TEI, EAD, DocBook, SVG, or locally defined XML.
 It is simpler than Islandora Feeds because:

 * It does not offer any way of editing the XML files.
 If users need to modify an XML file, they must replace the object's OBJ datastream using the standard tools provided within an object's Datastreams tab, just like with any other solution pack's OBJ datastream.
 * It does not generate any derivatives.
 However, the 'modules' subdirectory contains an example module that illustrates how you would generate derivatives.